cs96and/FoundryVTT-damage-log/README.md

 * Simple Worldbuilding (worldbuilding)

 ## Installation
 Damage Log can be installed using the Foundry module installer.
-Alternatively, you can install it using the following manifest URL... https://github.com/cs96and/FoundryVTT-damage-log/releases/latest/download/module.json
+Alternatively, you can install it using the following manifest URL...<br>
+https://github.com/cs96and/FoundryVTT-damage-log/releases/latest/download/module.json

 ## Support Me
 If you find this module useful and would like to offer your support, why not buy me a coffee (or a beer)?

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C057N35)